tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 I didn’t know why he was fascinated with werewolves when there were kids in there who could snap us out of existence if they were slightly annoyed.

 “Well, there's Will.”
 I said, shrugging.
-“Then there's Rowan, the leader of their pack.”
+“Then there's the leader of their pack.”

 He looked intrigued.
 “So, these kids are like, what, *original* werewolves?” he snorted.
 “That's what was in the report.”